yz3440/drawing-plus-plus/week-10/homework.md

 ![Drawing example](assets/drawing.gif)

 The problem is, if you don't know what the dataset is, you don't know how to hint the model to generate the right things.
-To get the visiter started, I added a one-click sketch generator - it draws a horizontal line in the center, some random lines below that, and some random spirals above that.
+To get the visitor started, I added a one-click sketch generator - it draws a horizontal line in the center, some random lines below that, and some random spirals above that.
 They then become the horizon, the reflections on the water, and some clouds in the sky.

 ![Sketch generator example](assets/generate.gif)